What's it like being in a museum at night?

 We had booked ourselves one night in each of Museum and Park, the former meaning we were on-site for those nighttime museum wanderings, and the latter since Park has its own small collection of artworks on display, exclusively for Benesse House guests.

-We arrived at Park on our first Naoshima day, having just made the ferry crossing and the short following journey from the port to the hotel in the complementary shuttle bus.
-This Benesse House shuttle bus really is a perk, a hassle-free way to get about while our fellow ferry passengers were scuttling around the port trying to decipher the other public transport options.
+We arrived at Park hotel on our first Naoshima day, having just made the ferry crossing and the short following journey from the port to the hotel in the complementary shuttle bus.
+This Benesse House shuttle bus really is a great perk, a hassle-free way to get about the island during our whole stay, while our fellow ferry passengers were scuttling around the port trying to decipher the other public transport options.

 Check-in was efficient, if a little aloof...
-Snooty is not a word usually associated with the Japanese, and we had had nothing but the warmest of welcomes wherever else we had been during our 3 weeks in Japan.
-At Benesse though, there was just a whiff of the upturned nose - like commoners trying to get into the latest celebrity hotspot, the front desk staff seemed merely to deign to welcome us to their establishment.
+Snooty is not a word usually associated with the Japanese, and we had had nothing but the warmest of welcomes wherever else we had been during our 3 weeks itinerary in Japan.
+At Benesse House though, there was just a whiff of the upturned nose - as if we were commoners trying to get into the latest celebrity hotspot, the front desk staff seemed merely to deign to welcome us to their establishment.

 Set against the raw surfaces, amongst the slick geometric lines of the brutalist interior design, was an eclectic collection of art pieces.
 It was of-the-moment cool, in all the right ways, and exactly what we had been looking forward to on our visit to Naoshima Art Island.